sohag-aust/S.O.L.I.D/README.md

 `This means that every subclass or derived class should be substitutable for their base or parent class`

 ## ISP
 `Interfaces should not force classes to implement what they can't do.
-Large interfaces should be divided into small ones`
+Large interfaces should be divided into small ones Clients should not be forced to depend on methods they do not use`
+### `Guideline for ISP`
+### One fat interface need to be split to many smaller and relevant interfaces so that clients can know about the interfaces that are relevant to them

 ## DIP
 `Components should depend on abstractions, not on concretions`